-If your teen took advantage of the tight labor market in 2021 to work their first part-time job, they could be facing another first this year: filing taxes.
+If your teen just received a W-2 from their first part-time job they could be facing another first this year: filing taxes.
 Depending on your teen’s age, as a parent you might take an active role in the process, guiding them through the steps of filing.

 First, it’s important to determine if they need to file taxes or not.
 There are several scenarios in which they might have to file taxes.

-If your teen earned $12,550 or more at their part time job, they need to file taxes for 2021.
-Most teens working only 20 hours a week through the year — or full-time in the summer with reduced hours during the school year — will not meet that threshold if they earned even as much as $10 an hour.
+If your teen earned $12,950 or more at their part-time job last year, they need to file taxes in 2023 for tax year 2022.
+Most teens working only 20 hours a week through the year — or full-time in the summer with reduced hours during the school year — will not meet that threshold if they earned even as much as $15 an hour.

 Your Teen Earned Cash Tips

-Your teen should report that income on their tax returns so they can pay their share of the taxes by April 15, according to the IRS website.
+Your teen should report any earnings of $400 or more on their tax returns so they can pay their share of the taxes by April 15, according to the IRS website.

 Your Teen’s Employer Took Out Withholding Taxes

-Even if your teen did not earn $12,550 throughout the year, they may want to file a tax return if their withholding taxes were overpaid.
-If they can get money back, it’s worth it to file, especially if they use a free e-file service.
+Even if your teen did not earn $12,950 throughout the year, they may want to file a tax return if their withholding taxes were overpaid.
+If they can get some money back, it’s worth it to file, especially if they use a free e-file service.

 Your Teen Received Investment Income in Addition to a Paycheck

 If your teen received interest or dividends from stocks, savings accounts or other investments and worked a part-time job, they might have to file a tax return.
-If the gross income between their part-time job and investments equals more than their earned income plus $350, they must file a return — even if that amount does not meet the standard deduction amount of $12,550.
+If the gross income from investments is more than $1,150, they must file a return — even if that amount does not meet the standard deduction amount of $12,950.

 If you aren’t sure if your teen should file based on this information, consult with your family’s tax preparer or another tax professional.